2019 Cricket World Cup: Black Caps stun India with epic performance to make Cricket World Cup final

 The bails flew.
 The stumps flashed.
 Dhoni's innings was over, and so was India's World Cup.

-Four years on, the Black Caps have an opportunity to right the wrongs from the MCG.
-Will it be England awaiting in this year's final, at Lord's?
+Four years on, the Black Caps have an opportunity to right the wrongs from that day at the MCG.
+Will it be England awaiting at Lord's in this year's final?
 Or will a re-match with Australia provide an opportunity for sweet revenge?

 At this point, it doesn't matter - the Black Caps are in another World Cup final.